Blog

 10. ChapterNav: the floating sidebar navigation widget

 Every component was built for four breakpoints: 390px, 768px, 1280px, and 1440px.
-That's four Figma frames per component, four sets of values to read and translate.
+Four Figma frames per component, four sets of values to read and translate.
 The responsiveness wasn't an afterthought.
 It was baked into each prompt from the start.

 The ChapterNav Story